Memory Foam Mattress vs Spring Mattress

 The lowest mmHg on the market is provided by Essentia memory foam mattresses at 12.43mmHg @ 200lbs.

-- Spring mattresses begin to sag after 1-2 years.
+- Loss of Support.
+Spring mattresses usually begin to sag after 1-2 years.
 In fact they lose 16% of their support in the 1st year alone.

-- Spring mattress warranties allow up to 1.5 inches of normal body impression.
-Many have been affected by this as it usually means the foam is no longer recovering or pressure relieving.
+- Sketchy Warranties.
+Spring mattress warranties allow up to 1.5 inches of normal body impression.
+It usually means the foam is no longer recovering or pressure relieving.
 This "normal" body impression often occurs just 3-6 months into ownership.

-- Spring mattresses do not spread body weight evenly.
+- Painful.
+Spring mattresses do not distribute your body weight evenly.
 Because each spring pushes back with the same force, pressure points are inevitable.

-- Top memory foam mattresses are expensive due to the quality of materials used.
+- Price.
+Top memory foam mattresses can be expensive depending on quality and brand name.
 Cost is typically directly associated with quality because the materials are costly, not the labor.

-- Because they adjust to your body some foams take longer than others to conform and recover.
+- Quicksand Like Feel.
+Because they adjust to the contours of your body, some foams take longer than others to conform as well as bounce back to their original shape.

-- Some memory foam mattresses are made with poor quality foams and may have a pungent unpleasant smell when new.
+- The Smell.
+Some memory foam mattresses are made with poor quality foams and may have a pungent unpleasant smell when new.

 - Spring mattresses act as a shock absorber and reduce the wear and tear of the mattress.
 Coil gauges determine firmness and support.
 The less coils there are, the thicker the springs.
 Coils which are 1.63mm to 1.37mm in gauge give in easily to pressure while a 1.94mm gauge coil feels firm.

-- Memory foam mattress is known for being temperature sensitive.
+- Memory foam mattresses are known for being temperature sensitive.
 This is a negative as it takes time for the foam to adjust to your body.
-This delayed response is a complaint among memory foam mattress owners.
-If you like a cooler room you'll notice the foam taking more time to adjust and recover.
+This delayed response / quicksand-like feel is a complaint among memory foam mattress owners.
+The colder the bedroom the longer it will take for the foam to adjust and recover.
 At freezing point the foam is rock hard.
 The only memory foam that remains consistent in average room temperatures is Essentia's natural memory foam.

-- Spring mattresses don't adjust on body temperature unless they come with a memory foam topper.
+- Spring mattresses don't adjust on body temperature unless they come topped with memory foam.
 The top layer will add comfort and support if made with enough quality memory foam.

-- Spring Mattresses must be rotated once every three months to even the wear.
+- Spring Mattresses must be rotated once every three months for even wear.
 Avoid folding or bending spring mattresses.

 - Memory Foam Mattresses do not have to be flipped or rotated.
 There is no maintenance required.

-Spring sleep systems are old technology.
-They remain popular because of their low cost and high profit margins (100%+).
-They also need replacing every 5-10 years which is great for the billion dollar/year industry.
+Spring mattresses should have died in the 80's, like parachute pants and leg warmers, but they have remained popular because of their low cost and high profit margins (100%+).
+They also need replacing every 3-10 years which is great reoccurring income for Sealy, Serta, Simmons, Spring Air etc.

 The Better Sleep Council suggests that a quality mattress should provide 8-10 years of good support and comfort.
-With an average person spending 30% of their life sleeping, the importance of a healthy and accurate mattress cannot be ignored.
+With an average person spending 30% of their life in sleepdom, the importance of a healthy and supportive mattress cannot be ignored.
 A good quality mattress is important for healthy living and this applies to adults, the elderly, young children and babies.

 People who read this article also read: